rahulgopinath/rahulgopinath.github.io/students.md

 Fuzzers routinely produce massive and incomprehensible inputs that can crash a program.
 Such inputs can't be debugged unless a much smaller input that reproduces the crash can be obtained.
 Delta debugging is an algorithm used to reduce the input of a test case to make it comprehensible.
 One of the problems with delta debugging is that while reducing the input, new inputs may be produced that induces an unrelated crash.
 This is called test reduction slippage.
 The problem is that slippage can result in programmers time being wasted on an unrelated problem.
 This project will explore how to solve the test reduction slippage using execution grammars and compare it to the effectiveness of using simple coverage.

 This project, if completed successfully, may be extended for a paper in one of the A/A* conferences in Software engineering.

-# Potential Ph.D. students

-I have several ongoing projects that you may find interesting.
-These include, but not limited to grammar inference, program repair, mutation analysis, program coverage, debugging, fuzzing, oracles and test oracles.
-Pick one area, read up on it (especially if I have publication on it), and send me a paragraph on what you learned, and what you may want to explore further.

-Note that for students form Iran and China, [visa issues](https://twitter.com/ccanonne_/status/1595922255007035392) persist, and can be more than an year for the visa.